CityScope/CS_GAMABrix/README.md

 * `saveLocationInterval`: Float, frequency in second by which to save locally the location of agents.
 This is not the post frequency.
 Optional and defaults to `10` steps.
 * `totalTimeInSec`: Integer, total time in seconds that the simulation will run for.
 Defaults to a whole day.
 Please note that `CityIO` will not render more than 1 day of simulation.
 * `idle_update_frequency`: Float, time in real world seconds (not simulation seconds) between two get requests to check hash when in idle mode.
-* `pull_only`: Boolean, used to use GAMABrix only to update the local grid.
-This is very useful for the early stages of model building.
+* `listen`: Boolean, used to use GAMABrix to update the indicators in CityIO.
+For the early stages of model building, set `listen<-false` (the default).

 When you import `GAMABrix` you will also see an additional experiment called `CityScopeHeadless`.
 This experiment is used to run your model as a headless process in a server.